illyabjazevic/SentimentAnalysisofTweetsaboutUSAirlines/README.md

+# Streamlit - Python
-# STREAMLIT Sentiment Analysis of Tweets about US Airlines
+# Sentiment Analysis of Tweets about US Airlines

 Launch the web app: